jazz-soft/giftp/giftp/README.md

 `local` directory must reside inside the GIT working copy, but don't have to be its root directory.

+`--no-delete` - don't delete remote files.
+This option is useful if you remove file from version control, but want to keep it on server.
+This flag can be also passed with the config object as `"no_delete": true` .

 After synchronizing, *giftp* will place the `.giftp` file with the latest revision ID in both the `local` and the `remote` directories to use it as the *"from"* revision next time.